 Healthy lungs look and feel like sponges.
 They’re pink, squishy, and flexible enough to squeeze and expand with each breath.
 Their main job is to take oxygen out of the air you breathe and pass it into your blood.

 When you inhale, air enters your body through your windpipe, or trachea, the tube that connects your mouth and nose with your lungs.
 The air then travels through bronchial tubes, which move air in and out of your lungs.
-All along your airways, mucus and hair-like structures called cilia get rid of dust or dirt that comes in with the air.
+All along your airways, mucus and hair-like structures called cilia get rid of dust and dirt that come in with the air.
 Air keeps moving through your airways until it reaches tiny balloon-like air sacs in your lungs, called alveoli.
 From there, the oxygen moves into your blood.

 When you exhale, your lungs remove carbon dioxide from your blood in a process called gas exchange.